When you are a third party seller on Amazon, there is one thing that matters above all else - maintaining buy box positioning at a profit.

 Sometimes, it seems impossible to even go on a listing, because the price Amazon competes at dips your margins into the negatives.

-If you need to quickly check what the fees are like at the current price point of a listing, you can use a free fee calculator such as this one to do a quick calculation.
+If you need to quickly know what the Amazon seller fees are like at the current price point of a listing, you can use a free fee calculator such as this one to do a quick calculation.

 Do they have a competitive advantage?
 Yes.